 Apple is famous for many things, but not for making life easier for those who want to repair their devices.
 It is the sacrifice we have to make if we want the incredible designs of their products; although fewer and fewer people are willing to accept it.

 On many occasions, Apple has prioritized the design or a specific function against the durability or resistance of its products.
 The most famous example is Bendgate when Apple launched an iPhone 6 that knew it was prone to bend under pressure.
 The iPhone X is also littered with bugs and issues.
 Now a new issue has come to light that has affected the design of all MacBook Pros since 2016.

-Several users throughout the Internet are reporting a specific flaw with their the MacBook Pro.
+Several users throughout the Internet are reporting a specific flaw with their MacBook Pro.
 The problem has grown to such large proportions that it is already known as “Flexgate” since it is an error that has to do with the design and performance of the screen of these machines.

 What is Flexgate?

-Flexgate is an issue is caused by continued opening and closing of the MacBook.
+Flexgate is an issue is caused by the continued opening and closing of the MacBook.
 Initially, it seems that everything is fine, but suddenly the screen goes off when partially opened.
 Therefore, it is not about drivers or anything like that because the screen works perfectly with the half-closed lid.
 It is only when we open it to a certain angle that we begin to see failures until the image is completely lost.

 The most common symptom is the stage lighting effect.
 These light and dark patches across the bottom of your display is a sure sign you are a victim of ‘Flexgate’

 What is the cause of Flexgate?

 The folding cables that connect the screen with the MacBook board suffer considerable wear every time the equipment is opened or closed.
-Overtime, the continued opening and closing causes the cables to wear and ultimately fail resulting in the stage light effect or ultimately the screen turning off completely.
+Overtime, the continued opening, and closing causes the cables to wear and ultimately fail to result in the stage light effect or ultimately the screen turning off completely.

 What MacBooks are affected by Flexgate?